-Minor Serious

-Small amount of work reproduced without appropriate Significant amount of work reproduced without appropriate
+Minor Serious Small amount of work reproduced without appropriate Significant amount of work reproduced without appropriate acknowledgement. acknowledgement.
+Unlikely intention to deceive.
+Likely/proven intention to deceive.
+No previous formal offence.
+Previous formal offence.

-acknowledgement. acknowledgement.

 First semester/stage of the programme.
 Later stages of the programme.
 Levels HE3 and HE4 Level HE5 and above.

-For a particular penalty band to apply, it might normally be expected that at least two of the conditions listed in that band would be met by the case under consideration.
+For a particular penalty band to apply, it might normally be expected that at least three of the conditions listed in that band would be met by the case under consideration.